 2 // Eat seasonally with plenty of greens Supplements do have their benefits, but I don’t personally believe you can supplement your way to good health.
 Focus on having a nourishing, balanced diet with plenty of greens.
 Try cooking seasonally and experiment with different soup recipes where greens are the star ingredient!

 3 // Exercise and move your body You don’t need me to tell you about the numerous benefits of exercise on your health and mood.
 But it can be difficult to prioritize exercise in your down time when all you want to do is binge watch the next TV series in your Netflix queue you haven’t gotten to.
 Set yourself up for success with exercise with habits like: scheduling exercise dates with friends, working out through a YouTube playlist of your fitness videos, to scheduling classes at your local gym.
+Even try taking up a new sport, such as netball, football or tennis.
+You can take the Universal Tennis Rating quiz to see what level you’re at initially; it doesn’t matter if you’re not the best right now, it’s about the improvement!
 If you need some motivation, designated a friend as an accountability buddy and either take a class, exercise outside or indoors!

 4 // If your budget permits, take a vacation somewhere warm Regardless of if you do a vacation or a stay cation, please take your vacation time if you have it.
 Better yet, if your budget allows, travel to a warm destination to decompress and unplug.
 A relaxing vacation can do wonders for your mind, body and spirit.
 If a vacation isn’t in the cards, pamper yourself in your own home as you would while on vacation or at a spa.
 For example: 1) Make your bed with fresh sheets and turn them down like hotels do, 2) take a long bath with your favorite bath products (or make your own!); bundle up and try a fun winter activity like ice skating wit friends in your own city.
 Spending time with your tribe will fulfill you and help to get out of those winter doldrums.
 Related: Five Places I’d Like to Visit in 2018